This entry is also available in: Russian

 George Brough and Brough Superior SS80 on “Six days” rally, 1922

-George drew lessons from the behaviour of the SS80 on a race track and made fine-tuning adjustments accordingly.
+George drew lessons from the performance of the SS80 on a race track and made fine-tuning adjustments accordingly.
 This resulted in 50 consecutive wins.
 The success had been going in perfect step with him until October 1922 when the tyre of his motorcycle has blown-out, George flew over the handlebar and rolled a quarter of the race track with an average speed of 100 mph.
-He was lucky to be alive with nothing but bruises and abrasions.
+He was lucky to stay alive with nothing but bruises and abrasions.

 In April 1923, a Brough Superior SS80 with a sidecar was despatched to the Motor Cycle magazine staff for a road test.
 H.D.
 Teague, a magazine editor, liked the machine a lot.
 Teague, in his magazine article, justified the considerable price of the motorcycle because of the high quality assembling, the performance and the average service speed, which was higher than the average speed of cheaper motorcycles and pricier cars.
 The “Rolls-Royce of motorcycles” phrase was said by H.D.
 Teague.
 George Brough extensively used this phrase after the publication of that article.

 We should note that comparison between Rolls-Royce and various things was a common advertising trick during 1920s.
 So, Teague was not that original.
 It’s interesting that Rolls-Royce, which has fervently been caring about own image and prosecuted some companies that used the Rolls-Royce brand in their advertisements, paid no regard to the Teague’s phrase.
-Maybe it is because Rolls-Royce representatives admitted that Brough machines were good enough to be compared to Rolls-Royce ones.
+Maybe it is because Rolls-Royce representatives admitted that Brough’s machines were good enough to be compared to Rolls-Royce.
 But the most probable hypothesis is that George Brough always indicated the copyright credit thus indemnifying yourself against any issues.

 Brough Superior SS80 became the top-selling and most popular model.
 An image created by George, numerous wins at contests, high quality assembling and personality of his motorcycles made them the most desirable machines in the whole Great Britain.